szydob/ros1_docker/README.md

    rosbag play /home/rosbag1/bag1.bag -l &
    ```

+If you would like to launch different nodes, modify the **"Launch the ROS node"** section in the `start.sh` file.
+The container will automatically execute the `start.sh` script to set up the ROS environment and replay the specified ROS bag.
+Adjust `start.sh` as needed to fit your requirements.

 ### Step 5: Build and Run the Docker Container
 To build and start the Docker container, use the following commands:

-1. If building the image for the first time or after making changes:
+1. If you are building the image for the first time or after making changes:
    ```bash
    docker compose up --build
    ```